echoprotocol/echowiki/technologies/powr-echorand/overview.md

 EchoRand introduced a formal incentive scheme to reward accounts for participating in the consensus process either by running an active node or delegating to another active node.
 This incentive scheme is designed to balance the optimal security and performance of EchoRand network by incentivizing more accounts to participate in consensus whenever performance drops below optimal levels while maintaining adequate security and decentralization.

 Under this incentive mechanism, the block producers which generate a block which is successfully added to the ledger are reward with some newly generated balance, similar to a block reward in Bitcoin.
 Additionally, all verifiers who participated in the voting and validation process of a successful block are also rewarded with a smaller balance.
-In the case that an empty block is added to the network, no nodes receive a block reward.

-When the network begins to generate empty blocks due to a failure of consensus \(whether because of an attacker or through low participation in consensus by honest users\), the protocol increases the block reward through inflation in order to incentivize more rational users to participate in consensus.
+When the nodes of the committee begin to participate in the generation of the block due to the lack of live participants, the protocol increases the block reward through inflation in order to incentivize more rational users to participate in consensus.
 When the performance returns to the acceptable threshold, the block reward is decreased over time until it returns to the minimum inflation rate.
 Research is ongoing into the idea rate of change and limits for the inflation rate.

 ## Conclusion

 EchoRand is the consensus mechanism used by the Echo protocol to provide fast and final consensus.
 In EchoRand consensus, every account is automatically able to participate in the block production and validation process, either by running a node or delegating to an existing node.
 Each new block of transactions is generated by a committee randomly chosen from the set of all network accounts.
 There is no requirement to lock up or "stake" currency, add computing power, or earn the votes of other users - every network user is eligible.
 However, the task of securely choosing this committee out of the pool of all users would typically require a large coordination, communication, or computation overhead for the network.
 In addition, when this committee of block producers is announced by the network, the chosen actors could become the subject of bribe or DDoS attacks.

 By randomly selecting validators for each block rather than forcing every node to validate every block, EchoRand minimizes the resource requirements of running a node without compromising speed or security.